Reverse Mortgage Myths And Misconceptions

 That’s a MYTH: the proceeds are not considered income, and are not taxable.

 The money from a reverse mortgage comes from your home’s equity, which already belongs to you, so it’s not considered income.
 Plus, the interest on a reverse mortgage can be tax-deductible when it’s repaid.
-Consult your tax advisor for more information.
+Consult a financial advisor and appropriate government agencies for any effect on taxes or government benefits.
 To learn more about common reverse mortgage myths, click here.